jeremiemartinez/jeremiemartinez.github.com/_drafts/2017-02-09-firebase-permissions.md

         }
 {% endhighlight %}

-**Second conclusion**: Firebase API is simpler , they handle Play Services connection for you but their implementation does not check for missing permission.
+**Second conclusion**: Firebase API is simpler, they handle Play Services connection for you but their implementation does not check for missing permission.

-Therefore, our only way to solve the problem was to find out how can we retrieve this information with Firebase?
+Therefore, our only way to solve the problem was to find out how we can retrieve this information with Firebase?

 **Third conclusion**: You can't.